Frequently Asked Questions

 2. Where do I collect my guest tickets?

 Your guest tickets will be waiting for you to collect when you register on campus on the day of your ceremony.

 3. What if I want more than two guest tickets?

-Although tickets to the Great Hall are limited, you can bring additional family and friends with you to your graduation as the ceremonies are also streamed live into the Arts Centre Cinema and in the Students' Union.
+Although tickets to the Great Hall are limited, you can bring additional family and friends with you to your graduation as the ceremonies are also streamed live to locations on campus.
 Even if your family and friends are unable to secure an additional ticket for the day, they can still enjoy and be part of your special day at your graduation.
 An advantage of viewing the ceremonies via live stream on campus is that your friends and family are free to get up and move around during the ceremony.

 1. Do I have to wear a Robe/Gown to my ceremony?